zulip/zulip/templates/zerver/help/mute-a-topic.md

 notifications), unless you are [mentioned](/help/mention-a-user-or-group).
 They also do not contribute to stream unread counts.

-## From the left sidebar
+## Mute a topic

 {start_tabs}

-1. In the left sidebar, click on the stream that contains the topic you want to mute.

 {!topic-actions.md!}

 1. Select **Mute topic**.

-{end_tabs}

-## From the message recipient bar (alternate method)

-{start_tabs}

-1. Find a message belonging to the topic that you wish to mute.
+!!! tip ""

-1. Click on the <i class="zulip-icon zulip-icon-mute"></i> to mute the topic.
+    You can also click on the <i class="fa fa-bell-slash"></i> in the message recipient bar to mute the topic.

 {end_tabs}